juanelegomezc/homebridge-prosegur/README.md

 [![verified-by-homebridge](https://badgen.net/badge/homebridge/verified/purple)](https://github.com/homebridge/homebridge/wiki/Verified-Plugins)

 This is a [Verified Homebridge plugin](https://github.com/homebridge/homebridge/wiki/Verified-Plugins) for Prosegur alarms users that allow homeowners to control their security system.
-The plugin currently supports Prosegur alarms in Colombia, Portugal and Spain.
+The plugin currently supports Prosegur alarms in Colombia, it should also work in Portugal and Spain though it hasn't been tested there.

+Video streming support in beta, looking to improve performance in future versions.

 To use this plugin, here are three simple steps you need to follow:
 1. Run `npm install homebridge-prosegur`